A teacher getting the children to self assess their work against the lesson aims and objectives.

 truly comprehensive system in this country.
 This patchwork of systems, public,

-private and grammar needs to be got rid of and we need a comprehensive system
+private, grammar, academy chains and a dwindling number of education authority schools needs to be got rid of and we need a comprehensive system

 for everybody.
 A comprehensive school should be part of the local community.
 It